 We very much appreciate the ongoing hard work put in by our dedicated teachers and staff to facilitate our online teaching programme and the positive attitude of our students and parents during this challenging period.

+Ashbourne College takes the health and safety of our students and staff very seriously.
 Keeping everyone safe at the college is a priority.
 Ashbourne has introduced a raft of precautionary measures to help reduce the spread of COVID-19 when the college is open and has developed protocols for the everyday running of the college.

 We undertook a deep clean of all three of Ashbourne’s premises before re-opening in September 2020.
 Daily cleaning of the college takes place twice a day and we have a full-time cleaner to clean frequently used areas on a regular basis.